 You’d think that having ideas would be the most natural thing in the world.
 So why give it a cool name and create ideation workshops?
 We give you 6 reasons why you should explore the power of ideation.

-As legitimate as this question may seem, there is more to idea generation than meets the cynical eye, and ideation sessions have proven to be extremely useful and rewarding.
-Partly, this is because, contrary to belief, idea generation is not at its best when done intuitively.
-A certain amount of contrite can help you overcome creative blocks, dust off crippling assumptions and get you out of the proverbial box.
+As legitimate as this question may seem, there is more to idea generation than meets the cynical eye.
+Ideation sessions have proven to be extremely useful and rewarding.
+Partly because, contrary to belief, idea generation should not always be done intuitively.

 Workshop with Lunar Way

 Last week, we facilitated yet another successful ideation session, this time with the awesome marketing team from Lunar Way.
 We had the CMO, content marketers, social media experts and others put their minds together to come up with fresh ways to make Lunar Way the best finance app in Denmark – and the world.
 We started off with a quick “worst possible idea” warmup on how to increase organic reach, which we followed up with a session on fears and hopes.
 When looking for patterns in their answers, the team agreed that they were more aligned than they had previously imagined.
 Suddenly there was a common base from which they could discuss strategies and new ideas, and it was built on issues that were close to the heart.

 In the first ideation session after warm-up, we worked on challenging assumptions.
 Most of us – especially startup’ers – are well-versed in the benefits of being data-driven and working agilely with testing and prototyping, rather than building strategies based on assumptions.
 At the end of the day, though, we do not always practice what we preach, and many decisions are made based on assumptions that are based on…a hunch?
 Writing down assumptions and reversing them – trying to turn their opposites into reality, is a great way to get past roadblocks and see new opportunities.